saziosu/book-swap/README.md

 The `add-book` can be accessed via the navbar for logged in users.
 There is also a button at the top of the current books section, if this button is clicked and the user is logged out, they are brought to the login page.
 This encourages the user to log in to continue with this action.
+The phone number field is set up to default to Irish numbers, but international dialling codes can also be used.
 This is part of the user story [Create Book Post](https://github.com/saziosu/book-swap/issues/6)

 ### Edit Book